w3c/wg-effectiveness/process.md

 # Terms
 * __W3C Recommendation__: W3C standards are referred to as "W3C Recommendations".
 * __Technical Reports__:
+* __Reccomendation Track__:
+Adopted Working Draft
+eference Draft
+Candidate Recommendation
+Other Charter

+The Reference Draft is the latest Working Draft published within 90 days of the First Public Working Draft or if no Public Working Draft

 # Standard Process Overview